 Fashion or Style Project Haircuts

 While these kinds of cuts are rare, and typically apply more to wig work, fashion projects are another reason that a client might be in need of a new hairdo.
 Photo shoots, music videos, films, and photography projects are just some of the examples of highly stylized projects that could require a dramatic change in cut or hairstyle.
+These advanced hair cutting techniques can be learned at a hair school near you.

 Things to Consider about a Haircut